Last Updated on

 Let’s start with alcoholic drinks: Beer is usually between PHP40-60 /US$0.89-1.35, in some pricier places PHP80 /US$1.79.
 Cocktails were on average around PHP200 /US$4.50, but can be pricier in some bars in Manila and Boracay.
 I never paid entrance fee for nightclubs since I only went to clubs and bars that didn’t have a cover fee.

 Average night out: PHP250 – 500 /US$5.66-$11.33, depending on your drink of choice.

-Things to consider when planning a trip to the Philippines
+Things to consider when budgeting for a trip to the Philippines